NOAA Bonaire 2008 Explorers

 Environmental Fluid Mechanics Group

-Dr. Bernard Laval is a member of the Environmental Fluid Mechanics Group in the Department of Civil Engineering at the University of British Columbia (UBC-EFM).
-Bernard completed his undergraduate Engineering Physics degree with Honours at the University of British Columbia, then a Masters of Physical Oceanography with Dr Grant Ingram at McGill University.
-The subsequent three years were spent developing scientific applications for Autonomous Underwater Vehicles (AUV) at the Underwater Research Laboratory under Dr John Bird at Simon Fraser University.
-Bernard's PhD dissertation combined field and numerical modelling techniques to describe spatial variability of transport processes in lakes and coastal waters.
-Since joining UBC-EFM in 2002 Bernard has been combining a Gavia-class AUV with conventional field instrumentation and numerical modelling to develop new insights into aquatic transport processes.
+Dr. Bernard Laval is a member of the Environmental Fluid Mechanics group in the Department of Civil Engineering at the University of British Columbia (UBC-EFM).
+He completed his undergraduate engineering physics degree at the University of British Columbia, then a master's degree in physical oceanography with Dr. Grant Ingram at McGill University.
+The subsequent three years were spent developing scientific applications for autonomous underwater vehicles (AUV) at the Underwater Research Laboratory under Dr. John Bird at Simon Fraser University.
+Laval's PhD dissertation combined field and numerical modeling techniques to describe spatial variability of transport processes in lakes and coastal waters.
+Since joining UBC-EFM in 2002, he has been combining a Gavia-class AUV with conventional field instrumentation and numerical modeling to develop new insights into aquatic transport processes.
 Dr. Laval and students have recently explored waters in British Columbia, the Laurentian Great Lakes, and a Scottish Fjord.
 This winter they will explore the Caribbean.

 Project Co-Principal Investigator